-Desktop Ecosystem revenue increased 6% in the second quarter and first six months of fiscal 2022 compared with the same periods of fiscal 2021 due to growth in our QuickBooks Enterprise subscription offering which was partially offset by a decrease in Desktop unit sales.
-In the first quarter of fiscal 2022 we discontinued our QuickBooks Desktop packaged software products and now sell predominantly on a subscription basis.
-Additionally, during the three and six months ended January 31, 2022 there was an increase in revenue from our Desktop Payroll and Desktop Payments offerings.
+Desktop Ecosystem revenue increased 10% in the second quarter of fiscal 2023 and 8% in the first six months of fiscal 2023 compared with the same periods of fiscal 2022.
+The increase was primarily due to growth in our QuickBooks Desktop and Enterprise subscription offerings.
+In the first quarter of fiscal 2022, we discontinued our QuickBooks Desktop packaged software products and now sell only on a subscription basis.

-Small Business & Self-Employed segment operating income increased 31% in the second quarter of fiscal 2022 and 25% in the first six months of fiscal 2022 compared with the same periods of fiscal 2021, primarily due to the increases in revenue described above, which was partially offset by higher expenses for staffing, marketing, and outside services.
+Small Business & Self-Employed segment operating income increased \$248 million or 32% in the second quarter of fiscal 2023 and \$506 million or 30% in the first six months of fiscal 2023 compared with the same periods of fiscal 2022, primarily due to the increases in revenue described above, which was partially offset by higher expenses for staffing.